-Heard on NPR’s morning edition yesterday that Bankrate just completed its 2006 checking study and concluded that the average ATM surcharge fee has risen to $1.64 per transaction, and the average bounced-check fee has risen to a whopping $27.60.
+Heard on NPR’s morning edition yesterday that just completed its and concluded that the average ATM surcharge fee has risen to $1.64 per transaction, and the average bounced-check fee has risen to a whopping $27.60.
 These fees are up 2.5% and 1.3% from Spring 2006.
 The study is worth a read-through.
 Here are a few of its other top findings:

 The article also includes a how-to list to avoid fees, including:

-- Go for high-yielding savings or money-market accounts instead of low-yielding checking accounts.
+3. Go for or money-market accounts instead of low-yielding checking accounts.
 Since you probably won’t be able to avoid ATM surcharges, you might as well make your money work harder for you instead of sticking with low-yielding checking accounts with large minimum balance requirements.

 Remember, at $1.64 surcharge per withdrawal, two withdrawals a week comes to over $160 in fees, not including the ones your own bank may be charging you for using another bank’s ATM.